auth0/go-jwt-middleware/README.md

 - Accept access tokens from unintended issuers
 - Make discovery or JWKS requests to unintended domains

+> **Note for Auth0 users:** The `WithIssuers` / `WithIssuersResolver` configuration for MCD is intended only for multiple custom domains that belong to the same Auth0 tenant.
+It is not a supported mechanism for connecting multiple Auth0 tenants to a single API.
+Each domain in your issuer list should resolve to the same underlying Auth0 tenant.

 **Dynamic Resolver Warning:**
 If your `WithIssuersResolver` function uses request-derived values (such as headers, query parameters, or path segments), do not trust those values directly.
 Use them only to map known and expected request values to a fixed allowlist of issuer domains that you control.